BYU-ITC-210/BYU-ITC-210.github.io/S05-JsDomEvents.md

 A good example is the `window.onload` event which is triggered when the document has finished loading.

 Event _properties_ like we used for both of the previous methods, start with "on".
-Wehn using `addEventListener()`, you use the bare event name without "on."
+When using `addEventListener()`, you use the bare event name without "on."
 So, "onload" becomes to "load", "onclick" becomes "click", and so forth.

 At the end of your `<script>` element add the following: